FAQ

 Can I record my hearing?

 Appellants and their representatives are reminded that they should not record the tribunal proceedings.
 To do so, without the agreement of the tribunal, is a Contempt of Court under section 9 of the Contempt of Court Act 1981 and may incur a penalty under section 15.
 This applies to both in-person and remote hearings.
+A recording of the hearing proceedings will be undertaken by the Tribunal administration for judicial use only.

 Can I be represented at my appeal hearing by someone else or be accompanied by a representative?